-NCAT also deals with disputes between dealers and manufacturers about unfair motor vehicle supply contracts or unjust conduct relating to a supply contract under the
+NCAT also deals with disputes between dealers and manufacturers about unfair motor vehicle contract disputes.

 A ‘motor vehicle’ includes new and used cars, trucks, buses, motorcycles, motorhomes and caravans.